AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 }
 ```

 And then add a wrapper around this trait.
-Imports what needs to be imported.
+Imports what needs to be imported:

 ```rust
 use openbrush::traits::AccountId;